cloudControl/documentation/Add-on Documentation/Data Storage/OpenRedis.md

 # OpenRedis (Beta)

-OpenRedis provides hosted Redis services available to all cloudControl apps.
+OpenRedis provides hosted Redis services available to all dotCloud apps.

 ## Adding or removing the OpenRedis Add-on